joe7575/techage/manuals/manual_ta2_EN.md

 [ta2_driveaxle|image]

+### TA2 Power Generator

+The TA2 Power Generator is required to operate lamps or other power consumers on a steam engine.
+The TA2 Power Generator has to be connected to drive axles on one side and then supplies electricity on the other side.

+If the Power Generator is not supplied with sufficient power, it goes into an error state and must be reactivated with a right-click.

+The Power Generator takes max.
+25 ku of axle power and provides on the other side max.
+24 ku as electricity.
+So he consumes one ku for the conversion.

+[ta2_generator|image]

 ## Push and sort items

 In order to transport objects from one processing station to the next, pushers and tubes are used.
 See plan.